pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/5_ovf.md

 _Warning:_ even if the correct Name is already shown, click on it and validate, or you won't be able to start the VM (it is a known issue with the VirtualBox UI that is still there in 6.0.14).

-## Configuration
+## Configure

-Upon boot a service is launched that:

-- Verifies the network setting
-- Starts the installer

-You can finalise the configuration from your web browser.
-We display in the VM console accessed from your VirtualBox GUI the full correct URL you can use - formatted as `https://<YOUR_VM_IP>`.
+We display the URL address of the installer when you start your VM.
+Check in the console that is accessed from your VirtualBox GUI.

-> Note: A self-signed certificate is used by default, you have to explicitelly accept it in your browser.
+A self-signed certificate is used by default, you have to explicitelly accept it in your browser.

 Follow the steps: